protocolbuffers/protocolbuffers.github.io/content/overview.md

 ## Protocol Buffers Definition Syntax {#syntax}

-When defining `.proto` files, you can specify that a field is either `optional` or `repeated` (proto2 and proto3) or `singular` (proto3).
+When defining `.proto` files, you can specify that a field is either `optional` or `repeated` (proto2 and proto3) or leave it set to the default, implicit presence, in proto3.
 (The option to set a field to `required` is absent in proto3 and strongly discouraged in proto2.
 For more on this, see "Required is Forever" in
 [Specifying Field Rules](/programming-guides/proto3#specifying-field-rules).)

 After setting the optionality/repeatability of a field, you specify the data